 Now aged 72, Abramović has created an authentic, alternative, digital version of herself for The Life.
 ‘Working with this new technology, finding out the endless possibilities — because we are talking about something which is really capturing performance in its essence — was for me, revolutionary,’ she says.

-In October 2020, during Frieze Week in London, one of three editions of The Life will be offered for sale at Christie’s.
+In October 2020, one of three editions of The Life will be offered for sale at Christie’s.
 To date, no auction house has ever sold a Mixed Reality artwork.

 Sign up today

 Christie's Online Magazine delivers our best features, videos, and auction news to your inbox every week

 This groundbreaking artwork will engage new audiences in a dedicated exhibition space within Christie’s, harnessing pioneering headsets, and Tin Drum’s visionary production, to bring the artist’s vision to life.
 The London view will be open to visitors by appointment from 8 to 22 October.